SGKumar/paasinfra/How To Test.md

 The output runs through each test case with the figured 3 solutions:
 Representative output:
 ```
-Running Solution1 with testcase-2
+Running Solution2 with testcase-2
 Running Solution3 with testcase-2
-Running Solution2 with testcase-2
 ```
 Each solution's output is compared with provided expected output and `Assert`ed.
 Assert throws a failure/message only when the actual solution doesn't equal the expected value.

 ## Constraints
-Without loss of functionality, the epoch is assumed to be an int value.
+Without loss of functionality, the epoch is some situations cast as an int value.
 1 <= T <= 1000
 1 <= length of S <= 1000